moorepants/dissertation/physicalparameters.rst

 This section details the conversion from the benchmark parameter set to my parameter set as defined in Chapter :ref:`eom`.
-When the bicycle is in the nominal configuration the parameters can be converted with the following realtionships.
+When the bicycle is in the nominal configuration the parameters can be converted with the following relationships.
 The wheel radii are defined the same, but the remaining geometry is calculated with:

 .. math::